How to make hand sanitiser! 🧴🦠😷

 It is strongly recommended that no ingredients other than those specified here be added to the formulations.
 In the case of any additions, full justification must be provided together with documented safety of the additive, its compatibility with the other ingredients, and all relevant details should be given on the product label.

 In general, it is not recommended to add any bittering agents to reduce the risk of ingestion of the handrubs.
-Nevertheless, in exceptional cases where the risk of ingestion might be very high (paediatric or confused patients), substances such as methylethylketone and denatonium benzoate) may be added to some household products to make them less palatable and thus reduce the risk of accidental or deliberate ingestion.
+Nevertheless, in exceptional cases where the risk of ingestion might be very high (paediatric or confused patients), substances such as methylethylketone and denatonium benzoate503) may be added to some household products to make them less palatable and thus reduce the risk of accidental or deliberate ingestion.
 However, there is no published information on the compatibility and deterrent potential of such chemicals when used in alcohol-based handrubs to discourage their abuse.
 It is important to note that such additives may make the products toxic and add to production costs.
 In addition, the bitter taste may be transferred from hands to food being handled by individuals using handrubs containing such agents.
 Therefore, compatibility and suitability, as well as cost, must be carefully considered before deciding on the use of such bittering agents.

 A colorant may be incorporated to differentiate the handrub from other fluids as long as such an additive is safe and compatible with the essential components of the handrubs (see also Part I, Section 11.3).
 However, the H2O2 in the handrubs may tend to fade any colouring agent used and prior testing is recommended.